On This Page

 FieldWhat Cribl Search Does

-datatypeSkips Datatype rules and uses the specified Datatype.
+datatypeSkips Datatype rules and applies the specified stock or custom v2 Datatype.

-If the Datatype doesn’t exist, events fall back to Auto-Datatyping.
+If the Datatype doesn’t exist, falls back to Auto-Datatyping.

 datasetSkips Dataset rules and routes directly to the specified Dataset.